AkshaySJadhav/DevOps/Jenkins_Declarative_Pipeline.md

 # Developing Jenkins Declarative pipeline.

-These are 4 stages are are going to use while buildig the pipeline.
+We are going to use these 4 stages while building the pipeline.

 | Clone the Git Code  | Build docker image | Deploy image to DockerHub | Launch the container
 | ------------- | -------------- | ------------- | -------------- |